California Association for

 CAADE accredited Alcohol and Drug Studies higher education programs consist of a minimum of 36 semester credit units (or approximately 600 clock hours).
 CAADE College/University programs are fully accredited and transferrable to other colleges, universities and graduate programs nationwide.
 Students may attend CAADE accredited colleges full- or part-time, depending on their individual needs and time constraints.
 CAADE college programs provide the opportunity to develop the necessary knowledge, skills and attitudes required to be effective in the treatment of alcohol and other drug dependency and abuse in all treatment settings.
 CAADE college programs are designed to provide students who have no prior experience in the field of Alcohol and Drug Counseling with a competency based educational program that meets certification standards in California in the most efficient, effective and inexpensive manner available.
 Because all community college or university programs are fully accredited, financial aid is available for students who qualify.
 Only students who complete a CAADE accredited community college or university education program (or equivalent) are qualified to sit for the NOCA approved CAADE Certified Addictions Treatment Counselor (CATC) examination.

-Click here for a list of CAADE accredited colleges & universities in California and Arizona (Nevada and Oregon coming soon!)
+Click here for a list of CAADE accredited colleges & universities in California, Arizona and Nevada (Oregon coming soon!)

 Program Accreditation Background Documents